Lauri1010/NeuralNetworkML/README.md

 ![Neural network](https://www.ttaito.fi/images/trainedabit.png)

 NOTE: I do not claim to be an expert in machine learning or mathematics.
 All you see here are things I've studied on my own or learned through experimentation.
 Work is ongoing and this more than anything a labour of love.
-I simply enjoy developing this software, but want to share it here as it does work :)
+I simply enjoy developing this software, but want to share it here as it does work much better than I expected, considering how hard the training data is (not your run of the mill simple training set) :)

 You must run the program on windows command prompt (win 10)
 - NeuralM.exe 0 for training mode